odealtry/odealtry/README.md

 <h3 align="center">A junior developer with a voracious appetite for new skills 👨‍💻</h3>

-- 👨‍🎓 I graduated from the fullstack web dev bootcamp at **Le Wagon** in December
+- 👨‍🎓 I graduated from the fullstack web dev bootcamp at **Le Wagon** in December 2020

-- 🔭 I’m currently working as **a Teaching Assistant at Le Wagon**
+- 🔭 I’m currently working on **an automatic trading bot in Python**

-- 🌱 I’m currently learning **Python for Data Analysis**

 - 👯 I’m looking to collaborate on **Data analysis projects**

-- 🤝 I’m looking for help with **large-scale data processing project ideas**

 - 📫 How to reach me **odealtry@gmail.com**